 To be eligible to trade future draft picks you must pay an additional $25 to LeagueSafe to show commitment to the future year you are looking to trade picks for.
 If you would like to trade picks 2 years out, $50 would be required at the time of deposit.

-All payments must be paid into LeagueSafe (https://www.leaguesafe.com/league/joinorview/3889303) by the end of the NFL Super Bowl for the next season.
+All payments must be paid into LeagueSafe by the first Monday after the NFL Super Bowl for the new season.
 This gives the league time to fill any vacancies and not risk having the new owner miss any important off-season activities.

 If you are paying for future years, please wait until that future year’s LeagueSafe is open.
 This will ensure that the bookkeeping is accurate from year to year.

-LeagueSafe will be locked once league Rollover takes place, and you will be required to pay a late fee charged by LeagueSafe if you do not meet the above stipulated deadline, unless prior arrangements with the League Commissioner has been agreed on.
+LeagueSafe will be locked once league Rollover takes place, and you will be required to pay a late fee, charged by LeagueSafe, if you do not meet the deadline, unless prior arrangements with the League Commissioner has been agreed on.

 Late Payments